victor-nazario/kube-agent/README.md

 * Role Based Access Control (RBAC): In a production system, roles are essential to establishing clear boundaries between user access to resources.
 This application provides roles and actions along with a handler that acts as a middleware to validate the current action is accessible to the given user.
+* Limited role access with Kubernetes Service Accounts: This application implements the least amount of privilege possible, we use a custom service account spec which gives enough permissions to create the kubernetes job, but not to operate over other resources.

 # Reliability
 The designed system provides resilience and reliability by exposing itself via a service to be managed by a cluster ingress.